 The Road Ahead

-The next frontier for medical AI includes multimodal models that combine imaging data with electronic health records, genetic information, and lab results to provide holistic patient assessments.
+The next frontier for medical AI includes multimodal models that combine imaging data with electronic health records, genetic information, and lab results to provide complete patient assessments.
 These systems will not just diagnose diseases but predict them before symptoms appear.

 AI will not replace doctors.
 But doctors who use AI will almost certainly replace those who do not.
 The healthcare professionals who embrace these tools, understanding both their capabilities and their limitations, will deliver the best possible care to their patients in the years ahead.